matthew-james/parang/readme.md

 # Usage

+## Repository Info

+Once you set the repository name in [_config.yml](_config.yml), all of your repository data is pulled in automatically.

+## Syntax Highlighting

-You need to set the repository name in [_config.yml](_config.yml).
-You can optionally change the color scheme for code highlighting.
+You can change the color scheme used for syntax highlighting in [_config.yml](_config.yml).

 If you want to use a color scheme that isn't included, any jekyll pygments or rouge css themes should work.
+There are a lot of themes to choose from [here](https://github.com/jwarby/jekyll-pygments-themes).
+Just update your theme css file to `_includes/css/syntax/`, and set the syntax_theme in _config.yml.

+## Writing Documentation

 Documentation should be written as markdown or html files in the document root.
 To create a link to the documentation, add an entry to the [_data/menu.yml](_data/menu.yml) file.
 The permalink should match the permalink in your documentation file's [from matter](http://jekyllrb.com/docs/frontmatter/).

+## Updating

+When the Github server is updated, the software you are running will become out of date and your site will look different locally.
+To keep your local install up to date, run `bundle update` occasionally.
+After running `bundle update` you should commit the updated `Gemfile.lock`.

 # Credits